 4. “The Special Needs School Survival Guide” — Cara Koscinski

-This book is geared more toward parents of children with learning disabilities.
+Some books about students with disabilities are geared more toward parents.
 However, teachers can glean just as much useful information, including activity ideas, definitions and examples of what different therapies look like in schools.
 The question and answer format makes this an easy read for anyone interested in educating and understanding students with disabilities.
 Whether you’re teaching kids with sensory processing disorders or behavioral issues, this book is sure to come in handy.

 5. “Whole Brain Teaching for Challenging Kids” — Chris Biffle